Wuvist/sgx3000/report.typ

 For example, C38U will have -62.02% difference in return for the same period as D8DU illustrated above.
 We actually checked all SGX stock for the same two year period, as the difference in return spread between -62.02% (C38U) to 86.8% (D8DU).

-Furthermore, it's impossible to use adjusted close for some stock when we check through the 20+ years history:
+When we check through the 20+ years stock transaction history, we also found that it's impossible to use adjusted close for some stock :

 - Y92: Adjusted Close is zero